Topics Map > Business Systems > Manifest

 - Select the folder that you want to create the group in from the dropdown list.

 - Enter a group name of your choice.
-See Manifest Group and Folder Naming Advice and Philosophy if you aren't sure about a name.
+See [Link for document 84828 is unavailable at this time.] if you aren't sure about a name.

 - Enter a brief description of the group.

 - Enter the email addresses of the contact people for this group (only one is required but multiple canentered).

 - Click Advanced Options to show additional settings.

 - Check the Request permission to invite external users (without NetIDs) box and fillout the questions box below it.

 The following steps will tell you how to request the ability to invite people to create NetIDs while using an existing Manifest group.

 - Log in to Manifest